Doomsday With My Dog

 Doomsday With My Dog (世界の終わりに柴犬と, Sekai no Owari ni Shiba Inu to) is a Japanese four-panel manga series written and illustrated by Yū Isihara.
 Originally published as a web manga on Twitter, it was later picked up for serialization by Kadokawa Corporation, who then began serializing the series on their ComicWalker website in March 2018.
 The series has been compiled into four tankōbon volumes by Kadokawa Shoten as of October 2022.
-An original net (ONA) anime adaptation by DLE began releasing on YouTube in August 2022.
+An original net (ONA) anime adaptation by DLE was released on YouTube from August 2022 to February 2023.